FAQ

 What is the Optimize Technologies return policy?

 A Return Materials Authorization (RMA) number must be obtained before any product can be returned to us.
-The RMA number allows us to properly identify returned goods, and to resolve problems quickly and efficiently.
+The RMA number allows us to properly identify returned goods and to resolve problems quickly and efficiently.
 Optimize Technologies is not responsible or liable for goods returned without prior authorization.
 Most returns and exchanges are accepted up to 12 months after purchase.
 Lamps, however, are accepted for only 30 days.
 Please contact an Optimize Technologies representative for more information.

 OPTI-MAX® Check Valves